aws/aws-iot-device-sdk-embedded-C/README.md

 ```

-3. Run the docker container from the local directory containing the generated credential and mosquitto.conf files.
+5. Run the docker container from the local directory containing the generated credential and mosquitto.conf files.

 ```shell
 docker run -it -p 8883:8883 -v $(pwd):/mosquitto/config/ --name mosquitto-basic-tls eclipse-mosquitto:latest
 ```

-4. Set `ROOT_CA_CERT_PATH` to the server certificate used when setting up TLS authentication for your local Mosquitto server.
+6. Set `ROOT_CA_CERT_PATH` to the absolute path of the CA certificate created in step 3. for the local Mosquitto server.

 ## Optional: Installing httpbin to run HTTP demos locally